centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-dns.md

 ## Features

-- Manage DNS zones for your domains at CentralNic brands
+- Manage DNS zones for your domains you have with our brands
 - Currenctly supported registrar modules: ISPAPI and CentralNic Reseller
 - Define a global zone, to be applied to all new domain registrations
 - Define zones for specific hosting products, to be applied when registering a domain belonging to a hosting product